UNLOCK FREE TRAINING

 Do You Need A Real Estate License To Wholesale In Georgia?

-However, if you don’t have a license, you must apply a different set of rules to complete wholesale transactions.
+A license is not required for wholesale properties in Georgia.
+However, you must apply a different set of rules to complete wholesale transactions if you don't have a license.

 For example, without a license, real estate wholesalers can only market the rights to assign a contract you have for the property.
 You can’t market the property itself.